Mrs. Daley

 Writing: All essays will be typed on the computer.

-We will then work on main idea paragraphs.
+We have worked with main idea paragraphs.

 The students will have my "formula sheet" to help with their organization and ensuring that they have ALL of their parts and pieces for the essay.
 Students are scored based on a 4-4-4 rubric.